Diversity Research and Enhanced Access for Minorities (DREAM)

 Christin is also interested in teaching and mentoring students.
 She has taught Introduction to Psychology and Psychology of Diversity.
 She has also mentored DREAM lab research assistants as they complete honor's theses and apply to graduate programs.
 Christin would like to ultimately enter academia to conduct research and mentor both graduate and undergraduate students.

+Emily is a third year doctoral student in the Clinical Psychology program.
+She completed her undergraduate studies at the University of Central Arkansas, where she earned her B.S. in Psychology.
+While obtaining her bachelors, she interned as a research assistant for the Health and the Legal System Lab under Dr. Melissa Zielinski, where she focused on health disparities among incarcerated populations.
 Emily's current research interests include exploring the relationship between racial stereotypes in mental health and treatment outcomes.
 Her master's thesis seeks to understand if colorblindness moderates perceptions of therapists based on whether they broach racial issues in therapy.
 She is also interested in improving access to treatment for those in rural communities through integrated behavioral healthcare.
 She serves on the American Psychological Association's Division 56 I DARE (Inclusion, Diversity, Anti-Racism, and Equity) Task Force where she is committed to improving issues of diversity.
 She is also an APA Minority Fellow, which reflects her dedication to providing behavioral health services to communities of color.

 Marley is a first year doctoral student studying Clinical Psychology at the University of Arkansas.
 She completed her undergraduate studies in Psychology (B.S.) and English (B.A.) at the University of Central Arkansas in 2019.
 Marley then went on to gain professional experience as discharge coordinator in an acute inpatient psychiatric setting and then as a Clinical Research Associate within Dr. Melissa Zielinski's Health and the Legal System (HEALS) Lab examining trauma, mental and behavioral health, healthcare utilization, and incarceration.
 In graduate school, Marley intends to conduct research at the intersection of trauma and the legal system as well as identify and address gaps between evidence-based practice and underserved populations, such as those with histories of justice-involvement, housing insecurity, and chronic mental and behavioral health issues.